-When evaluating a new development proposal, the County considers the following guidance for interpreting Land Use Categories and the FLUM:
+When evaluating a new development proposal, consider the following guidance for interpreting Land Use Categories and the Future Land Use Map:

-- 1. The maximum density should be based on the total acreage of the property (i.e., gross density).
+- 1. The maximum density should be based on the total acreage of the property, i.e., gross density.
 Environmental features and other site constraints, such as critical slopes, must be protected as required, but the area encumbered by these features and constraints does not reduce the overall density calculations. - 2.
-If portions of a property are partly designated with a Recreation and Open Space or a Green Systems Land Use Category, the principal land use designation (e.g., residential or mixed-use) should be applied to the full acreage of the property for the purpose of calculating a suitable density. - 3.
-If the density proposed by the new development is above the density range recommended by the relevant Land Use Category, the following factors might make proposed densities above the recommended density range suitable: - a.
-The new development proposal provides more affordable units than the minimum number of units suggested by the County's housing policy (Housing Albemarle). - b.
-The new development proposal is infill and redevelopment in an Activity Center or an Employment District. - c.
-The new development proposal is clustering development to protect or restore sensitive environmental features. - d.
-The new development provides substantial environmental or recreational amenities such as public trails, restored wetlands or stream habitats, or restores lands such as brownfields.
+If portions of the property are partly designated with a Recreation and Open Space or Green Systems Land Use Category, the principal land use designation (e.g., residential or mixed-use) should be applied to the full acreage of the property for the purpose of calculating a suitable density. - 3.
+If the density proposed by the new development is above the density range recommended by the relevant Land Use Category, the following factors might make proposed densities above the recommended density range suitable: - d.
+The new development proposal provides more affordable units than the minimum number of units suggested by the County's Housing Policy. - e.
+The new development proposal is infill and redevelopment within an Activity Center or Employment District. - f.
+The new development proposal is clustering development to protect or restore sensitive environmental features.

-Multi-family developments help achieve recommended densities in the Development Areas.
-Top: parking lot awning with solar panels in the Riverbend neighborhood.
-Bottom: Old Trail apartments.
+Multi-family developments are important in achieving recommended densities within the Development Areas.
+Top: parking lot awning with solar panels, Riverbend neighborhood; Bottom: Old Trail apartments.